 Selecting employment references is an important part of the job search process.
 Choose references that you are 100% sure have the highest respect for you.
 Getting their approval is critical.

-When looking for a new teaching job, it is imperative you have a powerful resume but excellent references to attest to your relevant strengths and accomplishments.
+When looking for a new teaching job, you must have a powerful resume and excellent references to attest to your relevant strengths and accomplishments.

 Don’t include employment references on your education resume.
 Save your list of references for your education interview when you are requested to submit them unless they ask for them in a job posting.